Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Shiloh - Etymology does not have a clear explanation of the deep meaning of Shiloh, but one possible meaning is 'messenger'.
-The process trees undergo when leaves change color are one type of message that we experience during the season of harvest.
+The process trees undergo when leaves change color is one type of message that we experience during the season of harvest.

 - Sameh - A part of the process of giving thanks is learning to forgive.
 It just so happens that this name means 'forgiver'.
 This Arabic name sometimes has the letter 'A' at the end.
-Autumn is a time which emboldens some parents to bless their child with this strong name.
+Autumn is a time that emboldens some parents to bless their child with this strong name.

-Non-Gender Specific Names Inspired by Nature During Autumn
+Gender-Neutral Names Inspired by Nature During Autumn

-In Autumn we take special time to appreciate nature and fellow human beings.
+In autumn we take special time to appreciate nature and fellow human beings.
 Nature is a great source of joy, and so is your new baby.
-These great gender neutral names are for outdoors people who want to connect their new baby to nature from the start.
+These great gender-neutral names are for outdoors people who want to connect their new baby to nature from the start.